chrisbirdsong/chrisbirdsong/README.md

 I use this location to document scripts and projects.

 ## What am I currently Working On
 Used Mac mini's continue to drop in price.
-They are a great low power compacte option for projects.
+They are a great low power and compacte option for projects.
 I'm currrently building out a home server project usina a Mac mini and a cybersecurity lab project using a Mac mini.
 <!--
 **chrisbirdsong/chrisbirdsong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.